 Therefore, in the new world order for luxury, innovation towards mediation will play a key role.
 Innovative formats like Zero Inventory Stores or Pop Up stores are quite in vogue, creating the mix of ecommerce and physical stores.
 Around 800 stores are lined up in the next five years by top 100 firms.

 There is also a role that AI (artificial learning) and ML (machine learning) can play.
 Using analytics, the clothing of the customer can be analysed and options suggested from what is available in the stores.
 AI spend is all set to rise to USD7.3 billion in 2022 from USD2 billion in 2018.

 With the rise of millennial millionaires, technology has a greater role to play as a mediator between the contradictions of experiencing luxury and using ecommerce.
 SAP is working with Harrods to develop technology for creating a personalised shopping experience.
 Luxe will be creating experiential ecommerce using technology.
 The new myth will be powered by technology, mediating between the age-old heritage and the future.

-The author is a chief editor, luxury commentator, columnist, and author of The Luxe Trilogy comprising ‘Decoding Luxe’, ‘Dark Luxe’ and ‘Luxe Inferno.’
+The author is a professor, dean, ex-chief editor, luxury commentator, columnist, and author of The Mythic Value of Luxury, and The Luxe Trilogy comprising ‘Decoding Luxe’, ‘Dark Luxe’ and ‘Luxe Inferno.’
 He is an alumni of IIM Calcutta, University of Cambridge Judge Business School, MICA and St Xavier’s College.